-With ongoing preclinical and clinical studies on medical cannabis, and a pipeline development of pharmaceutical products, Avicanna's dedication to researching the potential role of cannabinoids of therapeutic and or symptom management while optimizing product delivery forms has been at the core of the Company's vision since its inception.
+With 4+ years of R&D, preclinical and clinical studies on medical cannabis, and a pipeline development of pharmaceutical products, Avicanna's dedication to researching the potential role of cannabinoids for therapeutic and/or symptom management while optimizing product delivery forms has been at the core of the Company's vision since its inception.
+The Company has successfully developed and delivered 30+ commercial products from its scientific platform which is established in its R&D headquarters in the Johnson & Johnson Innovation Centre, JLABS @ Toronto, in the MaRS Discovery District.
+Key attributes of Avicanna's platform include: